 How to Start a Vegetable Garden from Scratch

 First, let me direct you to this post.
 It will give you an overview of the things you’ll need to do in entirety for your garden.
 Don’t fret — it doesn’t all have to be done today.
+Incidentally, this information can be used to prepare a bed for fall or for spring.
+The only thing that changes are the dates!

 Let’s start with first things first: clearing the land, testing the soil, and tilling the soil.
 After that, you can move on to amending, adding your choice of irrigation, and soon, planting.